SignalFlagZ/Threaded-Recent-Comments-for-Google-Blogger/README.md

 # Threaded-Recent-Comments-for-Google-Blogger
-The javascript that displays recent comments interactively with balloons.
+The jQuery Plugin that displays recent comments interactively with balloons.
 This script is supposed to be used in the HTML / Javascript gadget of blogspot.

 ## Try TRC